 The 12 Federally Recognized Tribes of Michigan

 Bay Mills Indian Community Journey To Healing: This program includes public awareness, education, training, and advocacy services for crime victims.
-The over-all goal of the Journey to Healing Program is to provide comprehensive support services to survivors and their families of domestic and sexual violence along with providing public awareness, education and training to the community.
+The overall goal of the Journey to Healing Program is to provide comprehensive support services to survivors of domestic and sexual violence and their families, along with providing public awareness, education and training to the community.

 To contact the Bay Mills Indian Community Journey To Healing Program, please call (906) 248-3204

-Grand Traverse Bay Ottawa
+Grand Traverse Band Ottawa

 & Chippewa Indians